Readers’ Guide to THE SPLIT

 Chapter Fourteen: Brad startles awake to the sound of his own snore, initially disoriented until he realizes he's parked outside a hospital in Austin, where Lorinda is presumably inside.
 Meanwhile, Lorinda, driving recklessly away from the hospital, nearly hits a group of homeless individuals in an alley.
 After apologizing and seeking permission to leave her car there, she realizes her gun is stained with blood from her earlier altercation with Janelle Stark and takes a moment to clean it.
 As Brad attempts to inquire about Lorinda at the hospital reception, Janelle Stark and her security entourage confront him aggressively, demanding information about Lorinda and ultimately recruiting him to their team.

 NOTE FROM THE AUTHORS: Sloppy reading, ChatGPT.
 Lorinda definitely does not surrender her small gun.
-Spoiler: That cute little pink gun will make a number of appearances later in the story.
+Sorta-spoiler: That cute little pink gun will make a number of appearances later in the story.

 Chapter 19: Stimpy and Ren pick up Lorinda in the brown Zhiguli, and they embark on a journey westward.
 Along the way, they discuss the political and economic landscape of the USA and CCSA, including the consequences of The Split and the differences in life expectancy between the two nations.
 They also reveal their true names and engage in conversation about cryptocurrency, corruption, and the nature of their society.
 Lorinda learns about the crypto-mining operation owned by CEO McWeeny and begins to understand the complexities of their world.
 As they travel, they share stories and anecdotes until Lorinda falls asleep.
 Eventually, they arrive at a special gas station, the destination of their journey.